Okunoshima, aka Rabbit Island

 In short, people go to Okunoshima for the rabbit experience.
 It must be the cutest and most heart warming experiences you can have in Japan.
 Like every coin has a second side, like for every yin there is a yang, the island also has a dark side; it was where the Japanese military made its’ illegal chemical weapons.

 From start to finish the whole trip is like an adventure for my ten year old daughter and I. I didn’t tell her what to expect, I just said, “Let’s go on an adventure”, she replied, “Ok”, and so it began.
 Travelling from my home in Nagoya, it’s a two hour bullet train ride to Fukuyama, then a change to a local version of the bullet train to Mihara, then a change to a real local train for Tadanoumi.
 By this time it was dark, and we could only see the occasional lights.
 At Tadanoumi station we were kindly met by the AirBnB host, even though it was about 10pm at night.
 We could smell hints of the sea.
 I was dog tired and looking forward to collapsing in a bed.
-A habit of mine when travelling is to always keep my eyes peeled for restaurants, convenience stores, transport hubs, and other essentials.
+A habit of mine when nearly arriving at my hotel or AirBnB is to always keep my eyes peeled for restaurants, convenience stores, transport hubs, and other essentials.
 I spotted a Seven Eleven and felt relief.
 We dumped off our bags at the house, and walked back the five minutes to the Seven Eleven.
-Along the way, in the still and the mist of the seaside darkness we saw a fox bound out of the bushes ahead and leap across the near by railway tracks and evaporate into the darkness.
-We picked up some drinks and breakfast, and headed home in the still quiet night.
+Along the way, in the silence of the town and the mist of the seaside darkness we saw a fox bound out of the bushes ahead and leap across the nearby railway tracks, and he seemed to evaporate into the darkness.
+We picked up some drinks and breakfast, and headed home in the still, quiet night.

 Tadanoumi, as it turns out, is a seaside town.
 The name, I was told by my daughter, simply means, “It’s just the sea”, a very “duh” name made into an address; and it must raise a smirk for non-locals to hear.
 Seeing any town by daylight after arriving in the night is a surreal experience.
 Especially when discovering that the sea is right there.
 The ferry ticket office is is just off the high street (off the main road) right in front of the wharf where the ferry lands.
 It’s easy to find, just follow other people who are wearing hats, sunglasses, and backpacks, or else use Google Maps (link provided below).
 You may be lucky enough to stay at an AirBnB that provides a portable wifi for your use, otherwise double check your route and with Google Street View before you set off.
 FYI, now there are various small companies in Japan that can lease out portable wifi hubs if you would rather hold onto one for all your travels.